nplrkn/alsoran/README.md

 ## Contributing

-So far, Alsoran has been developed by a single person, with only a few hours a week to spare, so progress is slow.
-If you want to make it more useful for your own project, please consider contributing!
+So far, Alsoran has been developed by a single person, with a few hours a week to spare.
+If you want to make it more useful for your own project, please consider contributing.
 Start by creating a Github issue or discusion to propose the change you want to make.

 The [backlog](documentation/backlog.md) shows the main items being worked on and also tracks areas of tech debt.